CubeSkyy/BBAutoSplit/README.md

 The images are simply screenshots of the game where everything but the height counter is transparent.
 AutoSplit will only compare the non-transparent pixels.

+This was all done by adapting [this tutorial](https://www.speedrun.com/ptle/guide/lnrso) to Beton Brutal.
+Refer to this if you want to know more about what is happening.

 ## Instalation
 1. Download [LiveSplit](https://livesplit.org/downloads/) and Extract it somewhere (Ex:`C:\Program Files (x86)`)
 2. Download [AutoSplit v1.6.1](https://github.com/Toufool/AutoSplit/releases/tag/v1.6.1) and extract it somewhere.
 I have mine inside the LiveSplit folder (`C:\Program Files (x86)`).